Going green - Not always that environmentally Friendly (Part 2)

 “This needs national debate about what value we place on increasing someone’s survival by a year.
 That requires some very open discussion.
 Also, how do we decide what a drug company is allowed to charge for a particular medicine?” he said.

-Categories: Campaigns, Charities, Laws, News, Organizations
+Filed Under: Campaigns, Charities, Laws, News, Organizations